andreystroit3301/Arduino_Data_Structure_Lib/README.md

   - Use caution when using the data structures as they can cause you to run out of memory, and they can cause unrecoverable heap fragmentation depending on what you're storing.
     - The containers that use dynamic memory allocation all have code to properly manage that dynamic memory to avoid memory leaks, so if you make your own container class that dynamically allocates memory make sure its properly deleted.
       - To avoid heap fragmentation try to keep data structures in local scopes so the data is all in one chunck of memory that gets deleted together.
 This will help prevent empty memory blocks that are too small for the next bit of data to be allocated.
+    - NOTE: Currently I'm planning to have dynamic container capacity grow the standard way which is doubling in size every time it reaches max capacity.